Locations:

 What causes histamine intolerance?

-According to some theories, histamine intolerance symptoms could happen when your body can’t break down histamine.
+According to some theories, histamine intolerance symptoms may happen when your body can’t break down histamine.
 Histamine is a chemical signal that opens up your blood vessels, constricts your airways and gastrointestinal (GI) tract, and creates mucus.
 Mast cells in your mucous membranes release histamine and other chemical signals to help fight infections and regulate your organs.

+Your body uses enzymes, mostly diamine oxidase (DAO), to break down histamine.
+Some people speculate that reduced activity or low levels of DAO causes HIT.
+But this hasn’t not been scientifically validated.
 Experts aren’t really sure what would cause some people to have low levels of DAO or an inability to break down histamine as they should.
-Some factors that might contribute include:

 What foods trigger histamine?